Faculty Research Interests

-Dr. Dushkina, Lasers, optical properties of thin films, laser aplications.
+Dr. Dushkina, Lasers, optical properties of thin films, laser applications.

 Dr. Gilani, Electron Transport in Materials Including Nano-Scale Polymers

-Dr. Hendrick, Observational astronomy, x-ray astonomy, theoretical astrophysics, supernovae and their remnants.
+Dr. Hendrick, Observational astronomy, x-ray astronomy, theoretical astrophysics, supernovae and their remnants.

 Dr. Li, Nano-photonics, computational electromagnetics, singular optics, and sub-wavelength imaging resolution